Keyboard shortcuts

 • Governance of the coalition itself.
 Who approves CoalitionConfig bumps, how operator groupings form and dissolve, what contracts multi-operator coalitions sign — all out of band.

-Deliberately deferred (heavy-coalition)
+Deliberately deferred (deferred-primitives space)

 A family of primitives the blueprint refuses: